Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

 log_fpkm_sub <- log_fpkm[, c(colnames(log_fpkm) %in%  meta_ord$File.accession)]
 ```

-Since we took a subset of the original dataset, we need to reclaculate the variance of each gene across the samples in this subset, so that we can assess how many features will be informative for the clustering procedure.
+Since we took a subset of the original dataset, we need to recalculate the variance of each gene across the samples in this subset, so that we can assess how many features will be informative for the clustering procedure.
 ```r
 # calculate variance of each gene across samples for new subset of data
 vars <- apply(log_fpkm_sub, 1, var)